-Ithaca, NY – The Finger Lakes Land Trust today announced it has presented its Conservationist of the Year Award to forest entomologist Mark Whitmore.
+Ithaca, NY – The Finger Lakes Land Trust presented its Conservationist of the Year Award to forest entomologist Mark Whitmore.
 Each year, the Land Trust recognizes an individual with a special commitment to conservation at its annual meeting held each spring.

 Working within the Cornell University Department of Natural Resources, Mark is committed to addressing the impacts of non-native, invasive insects on the forests of New York State.
 He is specifically focused on the emerald ash borer and the hemlock woolly adelgid, conducting research, educating community organizations and agencies, and developing control methods.